 What do you have in your business that doesn't really fit?
 It could be your marketing, your merchandise, your logo - anything that doesn’t align with your promise to customers for a better experience than with any competitor.

 With renovations pending, we needed to increase revenues to be able to upgrade the rooms.
 Until we could afford the renovations, we had to act “as if” we already deserved a higher price.
 That would come from staff training.

 We needed to get customers to return to us over and over again and not just in the high season.
 We also needed them to choose us over the big hotels on the mainland.

 Have you considered how you talk to your customers to get them to come back again and again and not just when you have a sale?

 The upshot for your business...

-The first stage of a culture change is to take stock of your strong points, what are the inconsistencies that are holding you back, then create revenue goals.
-A great retail consultant knows it’s not just that you need to get more profit for the owner’s bank account; changes need to be focused only on a remarkable experience for your customer.
+The first stage of a culture change is to take stock of your strong points, examine the inconsistencies holding you back, then create revenue goals.
+A great retail consultant knows it's not just that you need to get more profit for the owner’s bank account; changes need to be focused only on a remarkable experience for your customer.